Read This First

 Prompt 2: Produce an extended essay for your argument Subjectivity of Self-Evidence.

-The section works by contrast: Introduction as a load-bearing piece, The Nature of Self-Evidence as a load-bearing piece, and The Problem of Subjectivity as a pressure point.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Subjectivity of Self-Evidence in Moral Arguments as a supporting reason, The Nature of Self-Evidence as a load-bearing piece, and The Problem of Subjectivity as a pressure point.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Introduction distinct from The Nature of Self-Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Subjectivity of Self-Evidence in Moral Arguments distinct from The Nature of Self-Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 If a proposition is self-evident, then it is universally recognized as true.